Lia-De/ToDoList/README.md

 * Tags should be universal, available to be applied to any and all projects and sub-tasks.
 * Tasks must belong to a project.
 * Tasks should have a title and possibly description, status and possibly a deadline and tags.
-* Users should be able to track time per Task
+* Users should be able to track time per Project.
-* Timing for a project must be associated with a Task.
 * Front end should be a website done with responsive designed mobile-first.
    * Create projects, add tasks and tags
    * List all Projects
      * Name, Description, Status, TimeSpent, Tasks and Tags
-     * For Tasks: Name, Description, Status, Deadline, TimeSpent, LastProgress
+     * For Tasks: Name, Description, Status, Deadline, TimeSpent
      * For Tags: Name
    * List all Tags (show names and usages in Projects/Tasks)
    * Add Tags to Tasks
-   * Start and stop Timers for Tasks
+   * Start and stop Timers for Projects
    * Edit fields for Project:
       * Name
       * Description